-So you’ve read our Apex Legends review, studied and know by heart all the tips and tricks you’ll need to win, and just need some guidance choosing a character?
-Wondering who the best option is based on their class and abilities?
+You’ve read our Apex Legends review, studied it, know it by heart, including all the tips and tricks you’ll need to win, and just need some guidance choosing a character.
+Are you wondering who the best option is based on their class and abilities?
 We’re here to help.
 The characters in Apex Legends are some of most endearing we’ve seen in a battle royale, but it might be difficult to decide who to play as due to their different abilities.

 Maybe you’ve gravitated toward Bangalore, the attack-oriented hero with an ultimate ability that drops the boom.
 Perhaps you’ve enjoyed the mystery of Wraith, who can avoid attacks with her void dash or create portals to travel through.
 Or, maybe you chose the robot Pathfinder because he has the best one-liners in Apex Legends.

-There are currently nine legends, with more expected to join the fight throughout the year, and our legends guide will walk you through the ins and outs of each to help you decide which one is right for you.
+There are currently 13 legends, with more expected to join the fight throughout the year, and our legends guide will walk you through the ins and outs of each to help you decide which one is right for you.
 We’ve also separated the legends into four tiers based on their overall effectiveness.

 - Passive: Voices From the Void — Tells you when enemies mark your location